anssikulotie/BansheeTap/README.md

 This project is for educational and personal use only.
 Unauthorized distribution or commercial use without given permission is prohibited.
 All the artwork and images used in the application are AI-created.

+##Bring up guide

+Clone the repository to your computer
+Navigate to project directory, use main-branch
+Install dependencies: npm install
+Start the app: npx expo start
+Open Expo Go on your mobile device and scan the QR code.
+Ensure your device is on the same network as your computer.

 ## APK Version
 APK can be downloaded from my Google Drive for testing purposes: https://drive.google.com/file/d/1OJt7HEuqeh9-lHn7vw6ud-dIlnj98CHd/view?usp=sharing